divi255/cloud-fancyindex/README.md

 --------------

 * Unfortunately it's impossible to implement sorting, as it called a server request with a query string only NGINX can understand.
-Maybe I'll do sotring with JS, some day.
+Maybe I'll do sorting with JS, some day.
 * But a bonus - now you can easily display sizes of folders (or directories (or bucket paths (etc)))